 In the USA, Panzi Foundation aims to raise awareness about the crisis in Congo and the scourge of violence against women more broadly.
 We work to help organize and activate individuals and groups in effective advocacy campaigns in support of policies that can help end the conflicts at the root of this violence.
-The organization will continue to use its platform to strengthen Dr. Mukwege's voice and to help position Panzi Hospital and Foundation's doctors, nurses, and other practitioners as thought-leaders and experts.
+This primarily takes place at the national and international level, while also supporting its Congolese colleagues who lead regional efforts in eastern and central Africa.
+In 2023 and beyond, the organization will continue to use its platform to increase awareness about the need for peace and justice in the Congo.

-The driving motivation of Dr. Denis Mukwege and the Panzi Hospital and Foundation family is the fight to end the brutal sexual violence against women and girls in Congo and in conflict settings around the world.
+The driving motivation of Panzi Foundation is the fight to end the brutal sexual violence against women and girls in Congo and in conflict settings around the world.
 To do so in Congo, Panzi provides relief, recovery, and restorative opportunities for vulnerable communities, especially women and girls.
-We believe that without addressing the root causes of violence directly, new survivors of sexual violence will continue to arrive on our Hospital's doorstep.
+We believe that without addressing the root causes of violence directly, new survivors of sexual violence will continue to arrive at Panzi's doorstep.